Garfield Weston Foundation: Projects

 The Garfield Weston Foundation gave Oxford University £25 million for the refurbishment of the New Library (built originally in the 1930s as part of the Bodleian Library), which re-opened to the public in March 2015 as the Weston Library.

-The foundation has given grants to a number of schools, including St Michael's Primary School and Brackenbury Primary School for new classrooms and outdoor play areas for sport, and is a sponsor of Baker Dearing Educational Trust which promotes university technical colleges.
+The foundation has given grants to a number of schools, including St Michael's Primary School and Brackenbury Primary School for new classrooms and outdoor play areas for sport, and has given grants to Baker Dearing Educational Trust which promotes university technical colleges.

 In 2019 the foundation gave £5 million towards the £31 million restoration of the walled garden at RHS Bridgewater in Salford, Greater Manchester.

 Controversies over political donations

 In 2010, the Charity Commission found that between 1993 and 2004 the charity had given donations to the UK Conservative Party that totalled £900,000, which were in breach of UK charity law; as were similar donations to the economically liberal think tank the Centre for Policy Studies, and to Eurosceptic European political lobby groups such as the European Foundation and the Labour Euro-Safeguards Campaign.